Automatic Contraction of Unstructured Tensor Networks: Cycle Elimination

 This matrix may then be factored using the singular value decomposition as

 where $U$ and $V$ are unitary and $\Sigma$ is a diagonal matrix with real non-negative entries~\cite{Eckart1936}.
+In order for $U$ and $V$ to be unitary the dimensions $d_n$ and $d_m$ of the indices $n$ and $m$ respectively must be

-This may also be done approximately with an error threshold $\epsilon$ by eliminating singular values below the threshold.
+The singular value decomposition may also be done approximately with an error threshold $\epsilon$ by eliminating singular values below the threshold.
 This also eliminates the corresponding columns in $U$ and $V$ as well as the associated rows and columns in $\Sigma$~\cite{Eckart1936}.
-After any rank reduction has been done, $\Sigma$ may be absorbed into both $U$ and $V$ as
+The result is that $d_n < d_i d_j$ and $d_m < d_k d_l$.
+Because of this $U$ and $V$ are no longer unitary, as they are no longer square and hence cannot be invertible.